Gman-Superfly/Complexity_from_Constraints/Complexity_from_Constraints.md

   - Make expansions rare but impactful: increase cost, increase local energy weights a,b, or decrease k.
 Tune so expansion rate is low yet μ̂ improves when gates open.
   - Per-band calibration: early bands favor restraint (aux loss, higher costs); later bands favor structured gains (regularization) so when expansion triggers it’s high-value.
   - Use soft application during measurement if helpful (blend by η_gate); event-style hard application is equivalent in the limit and simpler for attribution.

+- The "Nugget" (Stability Keystone): Orthonormal Polynomials (aPC / CODE)
+  - Problem: Monomial energy bases ($1, \eta, \eta^2...$) are ill-conditioned, causing "energy wars" and oscillations.
+  - Fix: Map $\eta \to \xi = 2\eta - 1$ and use an **orthonormal polynomial basis** (Legendre or data-driven APC).
+This diagonalizes the Hessian and stabilizes the landscape.
+  - Provenance: Derived from Oladyshkin & Nowak (2012) and Wildt et al. (2025) "CODE: A global approach to ODE dynamics learning."
+  - Status: Implemented in `modules/polynomial/`.

 - Relaxation dynamics (assumptions)
   - 𝓕 is differentiable in η where needed; we clamp η to [0,1].
 We prefer analytic ∂F/∂η when available; finite-difference is a fallback for small problems.